www.Vienna.team (Our new nonprofit's website, 501c3)

 To honor my daughter, it has become my passion to spread awareness of this rarely known category of death and ultimately prevent this tragedy from happening to future families.
 In order to raise awareness for SUDC world-wide and to fund SUDC research, I am starting my own nonprofit organization.
 I am reaching out to share my mission and ask for your help in building this nonprofit.
 Any amount will help raise awareness and support research for SUDC.

-We learned on October 2, 2018, through the research study (SUDCRRC- see below for more info), that there were no abnormalities in Vienna's genetics study, that would cause her death.
+We learned on October 2, 2018, through a research study, that there were no abnormalities in Vienna's genetics study, that would cause her death.

 Time is kids' lives.
 Every year, around 400 kids (ages 1-18) die without explanation; every year, around 400 families are devastated and try to get through the day.
 These numbers will grow as more cases are identified (via awareness, education, and research), as these numbers are likely greatly underestimated.